kazatsuyu/str-match/README.md

 This macro converts `&str` to `&[u8]` and use match slice pattern.
 For example, `"abc{x}ghi"` pattern is converted to `[b'a', b'b', b'c', x @ .., b'g', b'h', b'i' ]`.
-Because two or more variadic patterns are not allowed in slice pattern, placeholder in str pattern is also only one.
+Because two or more variadic patterns are not allowed in slice pattern, only zero or one placeholder in str pattern is also allowed.

 This macro can use single `&str` matching, complex pattern (like `(&str, &str)`) is not supported.